Spiritual Benefits of Regular Salah in Guyana

 Make sure you're facing the right way by checking the Qibla direction for Guyana before each prayer.

-Zuhr prayer in Guyana begins after the sun passes its zenith.
-It is the second prayer of the day and a midday break for Muslims in Guyana.
+Dhuhr (Zuhr) prayer in Guyana begins after the sun passes its zenith (highest point).
+In America/Guyana timezone, this occurs around midday.
+It is the second prayer of the day and consists of 4 rakats.